wmhilton-stoplight/platform-docs/2.-workspaces/d.inviting-your-team.md

 ![Add Members](../assets/images/invite-add-member.png)

 Once sent, your invitations are set to pending and your team members are sent an email invitation.
-When they accept the request, they are added to your workspace.
+When they accept the request, they're added to your workspace.

 ## Allow Access by Email Domain